LASEK and PRK in Raleigh

-The first step of PRK at our Cary practice is to use the laser to remove the epithelium.
+The first step of PRK is to use the laser to remove the epithelium.
 In the next step, the laser is directed on the middle layer of the cornea, called the stroma, to gently remove enough tissue to change its shape.
 The excimer laser removes tissue by breaking down the molecular bonds.
 This process allows the procedure to be quick and clean.
-For most Durham / Raleigh PRK patients, only 5 to 10 percent of the corneal tissue is removed to obtain the desired results.
+For most patients, only 5 to 10 percent of the corneal tissue is removed to obtain the desired results.

-Because the epithelium is removed, recovery from PRK at our Cary practice takes longer than recovery from LASIK.
-Our Raleigh / Durham patients are fitted with a bandage contact lens, which is worn for a few days while the tissue grows back.
+Because the epithelium is removed, recovery from PRK takes longer than recovery from LASIK.
+Our Raleigh/Durham patients are fitted with a bandage contact lens, which is worn for a few days while the tissue grows back.
 Dr. Dornic will prescribe eye drops to assist with comfort and reduce the risk of infection.
 Follow-up appointments will be scheduled to monitor progress.

 To learn more about PRK contact our laser vision correction center in Cary today.